istio/istio.io/content/en/docs/concepts/deployment-models/index.md

 ## Cluster models

-A {{< gloss >}}cluster{{< /gloss >}} is a group of compute nodes within physical proximity that, typically, can reach each other directly.
-For isolation, performance, and high availability, most cloud providers confine clusters to availability zones and regions.
-Production systems, depending on their requirements, can run across multiple clusters spanning a number of zones or regions, leveraging cloud load balancers to handle things like locality and zonal or regional failover.
+A cluster is a set of compute nodes that run containerized applications.
+Typically, the compute nodes comprising a cluster can reach each other directly and you can limit external access through rules or policies.
+For isolation, performance, and high availability, you can confine clusters to availability zones and regions.

+Production systems, depending on their requirements, can run across multiple clusters spanning a number of zones or regions, leveraging cloud load balancers to handle things like locality and zonal or regional fail over.

 In most cases, clusters represent boundaries for configuration and endpoint discovery.
 For example, each Kubernetes cluster has an API Server which manages